Love is powerful.

 He nodded wanly.
 “I fear, you know, each night that you go out, that you will not return in the morning.”

 I rolled over in his arms, and purred loudly, tail swatting against his face.
 I didn’t show him my form as a god, partly because of certain notions he held, and partly because I did not want to make his life more difficult.
 “I’ll be fine.
 You worry too much.”

 “Can you blame me?”
 He shook his head.
 “Each night, the dreams grow worse.
 The fantasies of what you face out there, in the night.
 The beasts.
 The Outer Gods, the Elder Things, the Great Old Ones…”

 I am the First Cat.
 I can lie.
 Among gods, my word means nothing, because I am not bound by it.
 I am not bound by my names, or by anything.
 I am not like other gods, who must hold to what they swear for fear of retribution or loss of power.
 There is only a single thing that binds me, and it is out of choice, not obligation.

 Howard seemed to accept that for the moment.
 He began to stroke my fur gently, leaning his head forward, and planted a soft kiss on my forehead.
 I flicked an ear, but enjoyed it nonetheless.
 It felt good to have an owner.
-Thirty-something years, now, he’d owned me, taken care of me, through thick and thin.
+Twenty-something years, now, he’d owned me, taken care of me, through thick and thin.
 And there had been an awful lot of thin.
 The last city had been built, and the gods were falling asleep.
 All of my old friends and allies, all of the heroes.
 It was just me, now, and a handful of the humans who knew the things between worlds.
 The Order of Set was languishing, the Brilliant Sect had gone into decline, the Devil-eaters had retired to their lotus-blossoms.
 Even the Catholic Church had lost its fire, in spite of Pius’ taking back of his city.